Do Go On - 373 - The Star Wars Holiday Special

 This thing rides itself.

-And they were struggling to ride this.
+And they were struggling to write this.

 Bloody hell.

-So Valanche was like, I can't believe these guys,
+So Valanche was like, I can't believe.

-they don't speak English.
+These guys don't, they don't speak English.

 Yeah.